reslp/iqtreeGUI/README.md

 **Packaged releases:**

-Get the latest release [here] (https://github.com/reslp/iqtreeGUI/releases).
+Get the latest release [here](https://github.com/reslp/iqtreeGUI/releases).
 For iqtreeGUI to work you will also need to download and install [IQ-TREE](http://www.iqtree.org).

 Once you have started iqtreeGUI you will have to set the correct path to the IQ-TREE executable.
 Click on iqtreeGUI -> GUI settings and select the iqtree executable.